 Lastly, we have the Bow Bridge Boat Landing.
 If you head across the Bow Bridge into the Ramble, make a quick right turn, the landing will be right there with a couple of benches facing each other (just past the landing is the another viewpoint area marked down too).

-8) The Lake Central Park FAQs
+8) Central Park Lake FAQs

 Now that you have a better idea of what the Lake is all about, below are some of the most frequently asked questions when it comes this body of water in Central Park.